-Treatment, services, and supplies not covered include:
+Treatment, services, and supplies not covered are listed below:

-- > Counseling - Tobacco counseling for control and prevention of oral disease. - Nutritional or diet counseling. - > Miscellaneous services, treatments, therapies, and devices - Cosmetic services or supplies, including cosmetic work done on dentures. - Any treatments done to fix the height or width of teeth. - Injuries or conditions covered under Workers' Compensation or Employer's Liability laws. - Services provided by any government agency. - Services or supplies that are provided to you for free. - Prescription drugs. - Laboratory tests and laboratory exams. - Temporomandibular joint (TMJ) services or supplies. - Devices to break habits like thumb sucking and tongue thrusting.

-- General anesthesia and/or intravenous (deep) sedation except when this Policy says otherwise. - Replacement of a lost, missing, or stolen denture, bridge, or other prosthetic appliance. - Duplicate dentures or bridges, or any other duplicate appliance. - Re-cement, re-bond, or repair of a fixed retainer not placed during preauthorized orthodontia treatment. - Expenses for myofunctional therapy.
+- 1. Tobacco counseling for control and prevention of oral disease. - 2.
+Nutritional or diet counseling. - 3.
+Cosmetic services or supplies, including cosmetic work done on dentures. - 4.
+Any treatments done to fix the height or width of teeth. - 5.
+Injuries or conditions covered under Workers' Compensation or Employer's Liability laws. - 6.
+Services provided by any government agency. - 7.
+Services or supplies that are provided to you for free. - 8.
+Prescription drugs. - 9.
+Laboratory tests and laboratory exams. - 10.
+Temporomandibular joint (TMJ) services or supplies. - 11.
+Devices to break habits like thumb sucking and tongue thrusting. - 12.
+Replacement of a lost, missing, or stolen denture, bridge, or other prosthetic appliance. - 13.
+Duplicate dentures or bridges, or any other duplicate appliance. - 14.
+Re-cement, re-bond, or repair of a fixed retainer not placed during preauthorized orthodontia treatment. - 15.
+Expenses for myofunctional therapy. - 16.
+Hospital fees. - 17.
+Consultations. - 18.
+Charges for missed appointments. - 19.
+Charges for completing claims forms. - 20.
+Anything that is not Medically Necessary. - 21.
+Claims from out-of-network Dentists that are not sent to us within 12 months from the date of service. - 22.
+Claims for dental services provided to anyone under this plan while they are active duty in the Armed Forces. - 23.
+Any dental services completed before your child is enrolled in this plan. - 24.
+Any dental services you get after your child is no longer enrolled in this plan.

-Charges and fees

-- Hospital fees.

-- Consultations.

-- Charges for missed appointments.

-- Charges for completing claims forms.

-- Anything that is not Medically Necessary.

-- Claims from out-of-network Dentists that are not sent to us within 12 months from the date of service.

-- Claims for dental services provided to anyone under this plan while they are active duty in the Armed Forces.

-Coverage when not enrolled

-- Any dental services completed before your child is enrolled in this plan. - Any dental services you get after your child is no longer enrolled in this plan.